spoorsny/laravel-model-validating-observer/README.md

 ```

 The observer will check each instance of your model against the validation
 rules during the `saving` event triggered by Eloquent.
-If validation fails, a
+If validation fails, an
 `\Illuminate\Validation\ValidationException` will be thrown, preventing the
 persistence of the invalid model instance.